reactjs/react.dev/src/content/reference/react/useContext.md

 #### Scaling up with context and a reducer {/*scaling-up-with-context-and-a-reducer*/}

-In larger apps, it is common to combine context with a [reducer](/reference/react/useReducer) to extract the logic related to some state out of components.
+In larger apps, it is common to combine context with a [reducer](/reference/react/useReducer) to extract the logic related to some state out of Components.
 In this example, all the "wiring" is hidden in the `TasksContext.js`, which contains a reducer and two separate contexts.

 Read a [full walkthrough](/learn/scaling-up-with-reducer-and-context) of this example.